How to Setup a Windows RADIUS Server

 A major issue with NPS is that using it essentially locks you into using Windows as your vendor.
 NPS is only compatible with Active Directory through the LDAP protocol.
 While you can use third-party vendors to overcome this hurdle, it creates unnecessary complications for your infrastructure, putting your network at risk.

-Furthermore, NPS was designed to be used as an on-premise solution with AD, because it was made long before cloud solutions were so prevalent.
-There is no native ability to connect NPS with cloud directories.
-It doesn’t even work with Microsoft’s own cloud platform, Azure.
+Furthermore, NPS was designed to be used as an on-premise solution with AD because it was made long before cloud solutions became prevalent.
+There is no native ability to connect NPS with cloud directories, and it doesn’t even work with Microsoft’s own cloud platform, Azure.

 Forward-thinking companies know that the future is in the cloud, so your RADIUS should be, too.